ma6di/push_swap/README.md

-Push Swap is an algorithmic sorting project from the 42 curriculum.
+Push Swap is an algorithmic sorting project.
 It challenges you to sort a stack of integers using a limited set of operations and two stacks, while minimizing the number of moves.

 The program takes a list of integers as input and outputs the optimal sequence of operations to sort them in ascending order.